bunder2015/emu/README.md

 At this time only mapper 0 is supported.

+At this time only iNES version 0.7/1.0 is supported.

 The iNES format has been around since the early-to-mid 1990s, and many ROMs are wrong.
 This emulator is being written to adhere to maximum strictness, so if your ROM doesn't load, try fixing the header.